dinh/book-summaries/21-lessons-for-the-21st-century.md

 #### The black hole of power

 Not only are crowds fallible, but so are leaders.
 Most leaders are too busy to spend time deeply learning and seeking the truth.
 “If you cannot afford to waste time, you will never find the truth.
 Worse still, great power inevitably distorts the truth.
 Power is all about changing reality rather than seeing it for what it is.”
 Everyone around powerful people have some agenda, so cannot be trusted to give objective feedback.
-“If you really want truth, you need to escape the black hold of power and allow yourself to waste a lot of time wandering here and there on the periphery.
+“If you really want truth, you need to escape the black hole of power and allow yourself to waste a lot of time wandering here and there on the periphery.
 Revolutionary knowledge rarely makes is way to the center, because the center is built on existing knowledge.”

 ## Ch.
 16 Justice